corda/corda/docs/source/api-transactions.rst

 outputs of previous transactions.
 Instead, we create the desired output states as ``ContractState`` instances, and add them to the transaction directly:

+.. note:: Corda supports a maximum of 2000 inputs for any given transaction.

 .. container:: codeset

     .. literalinclude:: ../../docs/source/example-code/src/main/kotlin/net/corda/docs/FlowCookbook.kt